 Lerma, Santo Domingo de Silos, Segovia.
 The village of Lerma has a wealth of buildings from the early 17th century including an arcaded main square with ducal palace and the Collegiate church of San Pedro.
 Santo Domingo de Silos has the finest Romanesque monastery in Spain, outstanding for the sculpture of the 12th-century cloister.
 Segovia is one of the loveliest cities in Spain and architecturally one of the most richly endowed.
 First of two nights in Segovia.

 Segovia.
-An morning walk includes the remarkable Roman aqueduct, one of the biggest in Europe the Monasterio de El Parral, with gothic nave and splendid carvings, the cathedral, a soaring Gothic structure, and the restored Alcázar (castle), dramatically perched at the prow of the hill.
+Straddling the town, the remarkable Roman aqueduct is one of the biggest in Europe.
+See also the Monasterio de El Parral with Gothic nave and splendid carvings, the cathedral, a soaring Gothic structure, and the restored Alcázar (castle), dramatically perched at the prow of the hill.
 Afternoon excursion to La Granja de San Ildefonso, the palace constructed for Philip V in the early 18th century, with magnificent formal gardens.
 Return to the city via the Monastery of San Antonio el Real, with fine wooden Mudéjar coffering.

 El Escorial.
 This vast retreat-cum-palace-cum-monastery-cum-pantheon was built from 1563 to 1584 for Philip II, successfully embodying his instructions for ‘nobility without arrogance, majesty without ostentation, severity in the whole’.
-Fly from Madrid, arriving at London Gatwick at c.
-7.30pm, or continue by coach to Toledo for the start of our Festival of Music (full details available in September 2016).
+Continue to Madrid airport for the flight to London Gatwick, arriving c.
+8.00pm.

 Price, per person

 Two sharing: £2,170 or £2,050 without flights.
 Single occupancy: £2,410 or £2,290 without flights.

-Included: flights (economy class) with Iberia (aircraft: Airbus A320 & A321); travel by private coach; hotel accommodation as described below; breakfasts, 5 dinners with wine or beer, soft drinks, water and coffee; all admissions; all tips for waiters, drivers and guides; all state and airport taxes; the services of the lecturer and tour manager.
+Flights (economy class) with Iberia (aircraft: Airbus A320 & A321); travel by private coach; hotel accommodation as described below; breakfasts, 5 dinners with wine or beer, soft drinks, water and coffee; all admissions; all tips for waiters, drivers and guides; all state and airport taxes; the services of the lecturer, tour manager and local guides.

 NH Palacio de Castellanos: attractive 4-star hotel in a converted palace, close to the Cathedrals and other key sites.
 NH Palacio de la Merced, Burgos: 4-star hotel in a converted palace.
 Hotel Real, Segovia: a well-located 4-star hotel, between the cathedral and Roman aqueduct.
 Single rooms are doubles for sole use throughout.